WordPress/gutenberg/docs/how-to-guides/data-basics/1-setup.md

 ## Readability vs Convenience

-You don’t need a build tool to complete this tutorial, but using one will make your core look nicer.
+You don’t need a build tool to complete this tutorial, but using one will make your code look nicer.

 The examples in this tutorial use the JSX syntax: